-Notice must be provided to a resident of South Carolina if the personal identifying information was not rendered unusable through encryption, redaction, or other method and the information is acquired by an unauthorized person when the illegal use of the information has occurred or is reasonably likely to occur or use of the information creates a material risk of harm to the resident
+Notice must be provided to a resident of South Carolina if the personal identifying information was not rendered unusable through encryption, redaction, or other method and the information is acquired by an unauthorized person when the illegal use of the information has occurred or is reasonably likely to occur or use of the information creates a material risk of harm to the resident.

-- (A) Written notice: - (B) Electronic notice (consistent with the requirements of the statute); - (C) Telephonic notice; or - (D) Substitute notice, if the person demonstrates that the cost of providing notice exceeds \$250,000 or that the affected class of subject persons to be notified exceeds 500,000 or the person has insufficient contact information.
+(B) Electronic notice (consistent with the requirements of the statute);

+(C) Telephonic notice; or

+(D) Substitute notice, if the person demonstrates that the cost of providing notice exceeds \$250,000 or that the affected class of subject persons to be notified exceeds 500,000 or the person has insufficient contact information.

-- (1) Email notice when the person has an email address for the subject persons; - (2) Conspicuous posting of the notice on the website page of the person, if the person maintains one; and - (3) Notification to major statewide media.
+(1) Email notice when the person has an email address for the subject persons;

+(2) Conspicuous posting of the notice on the website page of the person, if the person maintains one; and